FlowWest/CDECRetrieve/README.md

 ```

 One includes the last measurement before the start date specified, the other does not,
-yet the values are all the same, meaning there are wrong by an jour on one of these.
-Or both. :'(
+yet the values are all the same, meaning that one of these is wrong
+by an hour. :'(